Payment routing 101: definition, process, rules, and workflow

 On behalf of the client, we took the initiative to contact their providers and gather detailed information about the restrictions applicable to high-risk merchant accounts.
 It turned out that transactions originating from certain regions using specific cards were prohibited.

-With this knowledge in hand, we assisted our client in creating a new routing scheme that focused on parameters such as user IP and issuer country.
+With this knowledge in hand, we assisted our client in creating a new routing scheme that focused on parameters such as ‘user IP’ and ‘issuer country’.
 This allowed us to minimise failures by directing each payment to the most suitable provider that accepted such transactions.
 Additionally, we implemented a cascading feature, providing each transaction with an extra opportunity for successful processing.

 Thanks to these strategic improvements, our client experienced a remarkable turnaround, with the conversion rate exceeding 60%.